Understand your company's position and learn more about the options available

 Updated:

-If you’re worried that your company can no longer pay its debts and is technically insolvent, you should seek professional advice immediately.
-But knowing where to turn for professional and reliable advice is not always easy.
-In this guide, we discuss when you should seek insolvency advice and where you can get it from.
+If you’re worried that your company can no longer pay its debts and is technically insolvent, you should seek professional insolvency advice immediately.

-Start The 60 Second TestRunning a successful company is not easy.
-There’s always an element of risk involved and it can be very stressful.
-Things get worse when the business falls on hard times.
 Most companies experience periods when income falls and cash flow is short.
 However, if you’re struggling to pay your bills, are facing increasing pressure from creditors and there’s nothing on the horizon to resolve things, your business could be insolvent.
-Take our test to determine whether your company is insolvent.
+There are two main tests for company insolvency: the balance sheet test and the cash flow test.

-When a director knows or should know that their business is insolvent, they must place the interests of their creditors before those of the company as a whole.
-This shift in focus can help you avoid accusations of misconduct and wrongful trading that can lead to personal liability issues.
-The most important thing to can do to mitigate these risks is to seek professional advice as soon as you think your company might be insolvent.
+Taking professional insolvency advice at an early stage can help you avoid accusations of misconduct and wrongful trading that can lead to personal liability issues.
+The most important thing to can do to mitigate these risks is to seek professional insolvency advice as soon as you think your company might be insolvent.

 An insolvency practitioner will discuss your situation with you and help you put a strategy in place to bring about a recovery.
 The best option may be a formal insolvency process to repay what you owe over time or to liquidate the company if it’s no longer viable.
-They will also advise you on the steps you can take to protect yourself from adverse consequences for you personally.
+They will also advise you on the steps you can take to protect yourself from adverse consequences on a personal level.

 Is your company insolvent?